Rose-STL-Lab/rose-stl-lab.github.io/docs/shared/index.md

 1. **Fixed Server Assignment**: Unlike RoseLab, you cannot move between machines.
 Your container is fixed to the assigned server.
 Your data directory is `/data/<username>` instead of `/data` (due to the backward compatibility with the previous setup).
 Your data directory is not synced between servers.

-2. **No Common Utilities**: The shared servers do not have access to the common utilities available in RoseLab for managing containers or port mappings.
+2. **No Common Utilities**: The shared servers do not have access to the common utilities available in RoseLab at `/utilities/` for managing containers or port mappings.

 3. **Limited Software**: The shared servers come with a basic setup.
 Additional software installations are the responsibility of the user.